hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 # todo
 - let it support multiple tracks and spawner types
+- fix the map icons (convert the png to a sprite reference)
 - add color for the "track" area
 - make tutorial video